Pruuva

 Statistical analysis of writing patterns to estimate AI authorship probability

-Adaptive comprehension questions that verify whether the student understands the work
+Artifact-specific follow-up questions that show whether the student can explain the work

 What it measures